ok-bkwi/ansible/roles/internal/services/opends/README.md

 #  Ansible (Open)DS Role

 ## Links.
-Extend, this needs to happen twice for the config and user directories
+Extend, this needs to happen twice for the config and user directories.
+Also have a check with start-ds.sh that it runs!
+Zie /roles/internal/test/opendj/templates/opendj.service.j2:ExecStart=/opt/opendj/bin/start-ds

-In `/opt/opends/opends/opendj/bin/`
+In `/opt/ds/opendj`

 ```bash
 ./setup directory-server \